Dom-888/Third-Milestone-Project/README.md

 Replace <password> with your Atlas password and <dbname> with "openTrailer".

-9. In your local IDE create a file called `env.py`.
+11. Create a file called `env.py`.

-10. Inside the env.py file import os, create a "conection_string" variable and assign it to the MONGO_URI.
+12. Inside the env.py file import os, create a "conection_string" variable and assign it to the MONGO_URI.
 The final content of your env.py should look like this:

 ```